Easy Vegetarian Lentil Meatballs

 Connect with Hannah Magee, RD!

-Simple Vegan Lentil Meatballs
+Easy Vegetarian Lentil Meatballs

-- 1 flax egg
+- 1 large egg, can substitute with a flax egg

-- 1/2 medium onion, diced
+- 1/2 medium yellow onion, diced

 - 3 cloves garlic, minced